RDaveML/ML_WB_longitudinal_CBCL_PGS_LGM/README.md

 # ML_WB_longitudinal_CBCL_PGS_LGM

-This study aims to leverage and combine various modalities of data to build machine learning models for the prediction of wellbeing.
-Longitudinal features from childhood psychopathology as well as Polygenic risk scores and features from latent growth modeling will be included
+**Summary of the project:**

+Combining multiple modalities of data for the prediction of wellbeing in machine learning models might lead to a more accurate prediction.
+This project aims to investigate the usefulness of longitudinal features of a specific aspect of an individual’s life history, namely childhood psychopathology, for machine learning-based prediction of adult wellbeing.
+Features derived from longitudinal trajectories of childhood psychopathology will be compared to polygenic risk scores for a variety of phenotypes and to cross-sectional features of childhood psychopathology ignoring the longitudinal aspect.
+It is expected that longitudinal features will be of high feature importance.

+Authors: Leitritz, D; Pool, R.; Ligthart, L.; Bartels, M.; Pelt, D.

+Department of Biological Psychology; Vrije Universiteit Amsterdam; Amsterdam,.
+Noord-Holland; The Netherlands

+This repository is organized as follows: